No matter who you come across in the restaurant industry, the resounding consensus is this: restaurants are a people business.

 You may be thinking, “Data = numbers.
 I’m not a numbers person.”

 You don’t have to be.
 The beauty of data analysis is that the numbers are typically laid out for you, you just have to understand what you’re looking for.
-The sooner you can learn how to L.O.V.E. your data, the faster you’ll begin making decisions that improve your restaurants’ profitability and keep customers coming back.
+The sooner you can learn how to L.O.V.E. your restaurant data, the faster you’ll begin making decisions that improve your profitability and keep customers coming back.

 L – Look for patterns, oddities, and anomalies

-There’s a good chance you’re seeing the same data sets time and time again – labor hours, inventory reports, sales reports, etc. Whatever the case (or data) may be, you’re probably accustomed to skimming for any major abnormality and moving on to the next.
+First, there’s a good chance you’re seeing the same data sets time and time again – labor hours, inventory reports, sales reports, etc. Whatever the case (or data) may be, you’re probably accustomed to skimming for any major abnormality and moving on to the next.

-But spend a few minutes really questioning the how and why behind the numbers you’re used to looking at.
+But, spend a few minutes really questioning the how and why behind the numbers you’re used to looking at.
 Just because you’re used to seeing a certain number pattern doesn’t mean that it’s good (or bad) for your profitability.
 Pull out the outliers for the next step.

 O – Organize your findings

+Next, take time to sort and organize what you’ve uncovered.
 You’ll probably want to do this a couple of different ways depending on what’s most impactful for your organization.
 Consider sorts such as:

 - Items with most to least variance